ivorhoulker/local-socket/README.md

 ```

 # Installing from scratch

+You need a way to connect to the iphone hotspot: (https://support.speedify.com/article/565-tethered-iphone-linux)[https://support.speedify.com/article/565-tethered-iphone-linux]

+Basically run: `sudo apt install usbmuxd`
+You'll have to 'trust' the computer and put your passcode in on the phone.

 `pm2` is used to run the process on start up, for reliable restarts and easy log acccess.
 To set it up manually: